zacx-z/Lustre/README.md

 s = 1 -> (pre s + 1)
 ```

 If we evaluate the value recursively, when we evaluate `pre s`, we need to get the value of `s` to update the state.
 However, `pre s` hasn't been return now so we do not know what's the current value of `s`.
 A deadlock here.
 This should be treated specially.
-We need a two-pass evaluation: in the first evaluation values of variables are calculated; in the second value states of `pre`s are calculated and updated.
+We need a two-pass evaluation: in the first evaluation values of variables are calculated; in the second one value states of `pre`s are calculated and updated.

 ## Problems and Solutions